JuliaGol/Elbe_viruses/README.md

 # Elbe_viruses
-repo for Viruses analysis of Elbe data
+Scripts used for data analysis described in the manuscript: "Salinity driven niche partitioning of aquatic viruses in the one of Europe's largest estuaries".